absorensen/numbers_go_brrrr/m2_concurrency/s7_parallel_graphs.md

 pointer jumps you do and increase your cache coherence.
 One possible avenue is to construct your graph through indices.

-However, not only is it hard to construct graphs in Rust, but it's also hard to construct dynamic graphs.
-And even hard to construct massive graphs which can be dynamically manipulated in parallel.
-If you are working on a single node at a time, things become quite simple in parallel.
-You can wrap each node in a lock, such as a mutex.
+Constructing graphs correctly and safely in Rust is difficult because the compiler forces you to confront issues you might not think about in other languages.
+Constructing dynamic graphs is even harder.
+It's even harder to construct massive graphs which can be dynamically manipulated in parallel.
+One approach can be to wrap subsections (subgraphs) of your graph in a lock, such as a mutex.
 But, it is quite common to have to process bigger and bigger neighbourhoods around vertices.
-One way to do this is to alternative between read and write stages.
+One approach can be to alternative between read and write stages.
 In one stage, each thread reads a relevant neighbourhood, does some processing, and adds changes to a list.
-Once all changes have been proposed, one or more threads can execute the changes, resulting in a new graph.
+Once all changes have been proposed, one or more threads can execute the changes from the list, resulting in a modified or new graph.
 One such solution is described [here][2].

 Sampling and repacking extremely huge graphs for training graph neural networks on GPUs is also a research topic [on its own][1].
 Meshes, widely used in graphics, is another type of graph.
 In order